top of page

 Keeping At-Risk Girls in School

 It is heartbreaking to consider that this problem can be so easily addressed with the simple gift of sanitary supplies.
-At our Oliveseed Women's Work Center, we make high-quality reusable, washable sanitary kits to distribute free to girls in school, and they last up to 3 years.
+At our Women's Work Center, we make high-quality reusable, washable sanitary kits to distribute free to girls in school, and they last up to 3 years.
 This is a healthy, equitable, economical, and environmentally responsible solution.
-We make the kits to be beautiful, something the girls are proud to have and that honors their womanhood.
+We make the kits to be beautiful, something the girls are proud to have.

 cc607916-7982-4d09-96e3-cda37e8f5853.jpg